 Daphne Mayo passed away in 1982.
 She was awarded the Society of Artists’ medal in 1938 and the MBE in 1959.
 In 1988, an art studio at St Margaret’s School was named in her honour.
 The University of Queensland has established the Daphne Mayo Visiting Professorship in Visual Culture.

-Whilst only a stone wall and a highly modified old house remain to remind us of Daphne Mayo’s 40 year residence in Highgate Hill, her sculptures grace our country not only in Brisbane, but as far afield as Winton and Hobart.
+Whilst only her cottage hidden behind a recent block of flats, a stone wall and a highly modified old house remain to remind us of Daphne Mayo’s 40 year residence in Highgate Hill, her sculptures grace our country not only in Brisbane, but as far afield as Winton and Hobart.

 My thanks to the authors of the following.
 I have drawn much information from them, particularly Dr. Judith McKay’s thesis.